-PSU supports a long-standing tradition that study of other cultures and places is an essential component of modern education.
-As a result of our commitment to internationalization the Office of International Affairs sponsors a wide variety of education abroad programs for PSU students year-round.
+PSU supports the long-standing value that studying other cultures and places is an essential component of modern education.
+As a result of our commitment to internationalization, the Office of International Affairs sponsors a wide variety of education abroad programs for PSU students year-round.
 The University administers some of these programs directly, while others are conducted in cooperation with educational associations such as IE3 Global, the Council on International Educational Exchange (CIEE), IFSA-Butler, and the University Studies Abroad Consortium (USAC).

-PSU has been working with faculty to develop a variety of short-term overseas experiences for students.
-The length of these programs ranges from two weeks to six weeks, and they are offered throughout the academic year.
-PSU faculty members have taken students to the Caribbean, Ghana, Kenya, Nicaragua, Mexico, Italy, Guatemala, Suriname, India, and Costa Rica.
-As these programs vary from year to year, please contact the Office of International Affairs for more information.
+PSU has a long-standing tradition of working with faculty to develop a variety of short-term overseas experiences for students.
+The length of these programs ranges from ten days to six weeks, and they are offered throughout the academic year.
+PSU faculty members have taken students to countries all over the world, including China, Costa Rica, Cuba, Ghana, Guatemala, Kenya, India, Italy, Mexico, Nicaragua, Spain, Suriname, and Vietnam.
+These programs vary from year to year, so please contact the Office of International Affairs for more information.